Semantics

 Bind a Thread to a User

-You can bind a thread to a user to track the user’s activity.
-This is useful for chatbots or any other conversational AI.
+You can bind a Thread to a User to track their activity: quite handy for chatbots and conversational AIs!

 Log to a Specific Environment